Quitch/AI-Bugfixes/README.md

 # Installation

-You should download and install this mod via the Planetary Annihilation TITANS in-game [Community Mods](https://steamcommunity.com/sharedfiles/filedetails/?id=1417396826).
+You should download and install this mod via the Planetary Annihilation: TITANS in-game [Community Mods](https://steamcommunity.com/sharedfiles/filedetails/?id=1417396826).

 ### What It Does